Last updated: May 2026

 It is not enough to send tokens from a wallet and call it a day.

 You need compliant onboarding, clear contracts, KYC/AML, tax documentation, and a single system of record that works for both fiat and crypto transactions.
+According to the World Bank, traditional cross-border remittances still cost an average of 6.49% globally — a gap that stablecoin rails eliminate.

 Rise was built exactly for this use case: to offer global digital payroll, onboarding, and compliance that lets companies pay contractors and full-time employees worldwide in local currencies, stablecoins like USDT (Tether), or other crypto, all from one dashboard.